 Transportation Cost of Pastor/Ministry Leader and Assistant

 - Even if the Holy Union is to be held in MCC Chapel, a PhP500.00 transportation fee is required as the Officiating Minister and Assistant will be coming from their respective places.
+This is our standard Transportation if Union is in the Chapel or anywhere within the Central area of Metro Manila.
+Far places like Fairview or distant parts of Quezon City and Caloocan may be a little higher.

 - Accommodations may be requested from the couple depending on the location, travel time and circumstances of the Holy Union.